BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md

 machine3$ echo $psbt_p2
 cHNidP8BAHECAAAAAbU5tQSXtwlf5ZamU+wwrLjHFp1p6WQh7haL/sLFYuxTAAAAAAD/////AnhBDwAAAAAAFgAUzun4goil9JgBkaKNeuCP9YQFDad4QQ8AAAAAABYAFI2GH/borPHKKjs91ZyG8uigq6dcAAAAAAABASu4gx4AAAAAACIAICJMtQOn94NXmbnCLuDDx9k9CQNW4w5wAVw+u/pRWjB0IgIDeJ9UNCNnDhaWZ/9+Hy2iqX3xsJEicuFC1YJFGs69BjZHMEQCIDJ71isvR2We6ym1QByLV5SQ+XEJD0SAP76fe1JU5PZ/AiB3V7ejl2H+9LLS6ubqYr/bSKfRfEqrp2FCMISjrWGZ6QEBBUdSIQONc63yx+oz+dw0t3titZr0M8HenHYzMtp56D4VX5YDDiEDeJ9UNCNnDhaWZ/9+Hy2iqX3xsJEicuFC1YJFGs69BjZSriIGA3ifVDQjZw4Wlmf/fh8toql98bCRInLhQtWCRRrOvQY2ENPtiCUAAACAAAAAgAYAAIAiBgONc63yx+oz+dw0t3titZr0M8HenHYzMtp56D4VX5YDDgRZu4lPAAAiAgNJzEMyT3rZS7QHqb8SvFCv2ee0MKRyVy8bY8tVUDT1KhDT7YglAAAAgAAAAIADAACAAA==
 ```
-Note again that we managed the signing of this multi-sig by generating a totally unsigned PSBT with the correct UTXO, then allowing each of the users to process that PSBT on their own, adding UTXOs and signatures.
+Note again that we managed the signing of this multi-sig by generating a totally unsigned PSBT with the correct UTXO, then allowing each of the users to process that PSBT on their own, adding inputs and signatures.
 As a result, we have two PSBTs each of which contain one signature and not the other.
 That wouldn't work in the classic multi-sig scenario, because all the signatures have to be serialized.
 Here, instead, we can sign in parallel and then make use of the Combiner role to mush those together.

 We again go to either machine, and make sure we have both PSBTs in variables, then we combine them:
 ```